Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: Resummation of leading squark mixing contributions

 \section{Resummation of leading squark mixing contributions}

 In the introductory example of \secref{sec:parametrization_choices}, differences between the full-model and EFT parametrization were discussed.
 It was shown that both approaches are equivalent up to higher-order terms, which contribute numerically to the difference of both approaches.
-From a technical point of view, implementing the full-model parametrized matching is easier to achieve; in this section we present a second, more important argument in favour of this approach: the resummation of higher-order contributions of the full-model squark mixing parameter $x_f \equiv X_f/M_S$ in the context of Higgs mass predictions.
+From a technical point of view, implementing the full-model parametrized matching is easier to achieve; in this section we present a second, more important argument in favor of this approach: the resummation of higher-order contributions of the full-model squark mixing parameter $x_f \equiv X_f/M_S$ in the context of Higgs mass predictions.

-The resummation is analogous to the resummation of large $n$-loop $(\tan\beta)^n$-corrections to $m_b$ of refs.~\cite{Hall:1993gn,Carena:1994bv,Carena:1999py,Hofer:2009xb}, suitably generalized.
-Hence we begin here by recalling main features of the $\tan\beta$-resummation in $m_b$, rephrase it in the appropriate language and then present the generalization.
+The resummation is analogous to the resummation of large $n$-loop $(\tan\beta)^n$-corrections to $m_b$ of refs.~\cite{Hall:1993gn,Carena:1994bv,Carena:1999py,Hofer:2009xb}, suitably generalized.\footnote{ At this point we want to note that the value of $x_t$ is bounded by the necessity of avoiding charge and color breaking minima \cite{Bagnaschi:2014rsa}.
+For large $\msq \approx \msu$ the absolute value of the dimensionless stop-mixing parameter $|x_t|$ is restricted to be less than 3, whereas $\tan \beta$ can be as large as $50$--$60$.} We begin here by recalling main features of the $\tan\beta$-resummation in $m_b$, rephrase it in the appropriate language and then present the generalization.
 More details and further generalizations will be presented elsewhere \cite{KSTheorem}.

 \subparagraph{$m_b$-matching and $\tan\beta$-resummation:}

 First we review the resummation of all-order $\tan\beta$-enhanced contributions in the \DRbarPrime-renormalized MSSM parameter $m_b$.
 The resummation relies on the following theorem proven in ref.~\cite{Carena:1999py}: